 Some organizations that have hired MS-EPSE students:

-FREEDM Systems Center provides unique educational opportunities to MS-EPSE students.
-The Center conducts research in enabling technologies for the smart grid such as high-frequency and high-voltage power conversion, distributed energy resources and their integration, and distributed energy storage devices.
+FREEDM provides unique educational opportunities for MS-EPSE students.
+The Center conducts research in enabling technologies for the smart grid such as high-frequency and high-voltage power conversion, distributed energy resources and integration, and distributed energy storage devices.

 Frequently Asked Questions

 Q. Can you finish the program through just online access?